How much of the past matters? Using dynamic survival models for the monitoring of potassium in heart failure patients using electronic health records: Application

 \subsection{Dynamic predictions}

 In Heart Failure, the monitoring of potassium plays an important role.
 Therefore, a score which could easily be used by a cardiologist would be very useful to quantitatively assess the patient's risk using the potassium measurements available.
-Fig.\ref{fig7} shows an example of a patient's predicted survival probability dynamically updated at times 1, 1.2, 1.7, 2.2 and 4.7 years.
+Fig.\ref{fig7} shows an example of a patient's predicted survival probability dynamically updated at times 1.6, 2 and 3.3 years.
 In addition to the dynamic prediction of the survival probability, we also propose a score based on the wavelet landmark model, which feeds a dynamic tool for supporting medical doctor's daily practice.
-To obtain the score, the partial linear predictor, $f(\hat{\textbf{s}}_{il})\hat{\btheta}$, predicted for an individual $i$ at time $t$ is categorized in risk groups by using the observed quartiles in the entire cohort.
-A fifth category corresponds to no short-term oscillations at time $t$.
-We call this the Heart Functional Dynamic potassium(K).
+To obtain the score, the partial linear predictor, containing all the terms related to potassium, was predicted for an individual $i$ at time $t$ and it was categorized in risk groups by using the observed quartiles in the entire cohort.
+We call this the Heart Functional Dynamic potassium (K) Score.
 Fig.\ref{fig7} also displays the corresponding predicted HFDKS.
-It can be observed how at 1 year, while having the last potassium value over 5 mmol/L, the patient is at low risk.
-The risk becomes very high at 1.7 years after the subject has experienced multiple oscillations.
-At time=2.2 days of follow-up, the score decreases as short-term oscillations seem to have stopped, and the potassium has stabilized around 4 mmol/L. At time 4.7 the risk is predicted to be high again because of a new crisis happening.
-As expected, the predicted 6-months survival probability shows a similar pattern, with lower probability of survival in the following 6 months at 1.7 and 4.7 years of follow-up.
+It can be observed how at one year and a half of follow-up, while having a previous potassium value over 5 mmol/L, the patient is at low risk.
+The risk becomes very high at two years after the subject has experienced multiple abrupt changes.
+At time=3.3 years of follow-up, the score decreases as changes have been less extreme.
+As expected, the predicted 6-month survival probability shows a similar pattern, with a lower probability of survival in the following 6 months at 2 and 3.3 years of follow-up.